Gustavo-Feijo/ShopperTeste/README.md

 ---

-This project is a coding test developed for a Junior Developer position for Shopper.
+This project is a coding test developed for a Junior Developer position at Shopper.

-It's a REST API made with Node.js and Typescript, using Docker for containerization and Express.js as the Framework.
+It is a REST API built with Node.js and TypeScript, using Docker for containerization and Express.js as the framework.

-Receives images of measures of Gas and Water, pass the images to a LLM Model to get the reading, then store it into the database.
+The API receives images of gas and water measurements, passes them to an LLM model to obtain the readings, and then stores the results in the database.

 ---